-The establishment of the Indian National Congress (INC) was a landmark event in modern Indian History and over many years, questions on this topic has featured in the Civil Services (Prelims) and Civil Services (Mains) Examinations.
+The establishment of the Indian National Congress (INC) in 1885 was a landmark event in modern Indian History and over many years, questions on this topic has featured in the IAS Exam – Preliminary Stage and Mains Stage.

-- The first president of this session was W.C.
-Bonnerjee.
-W.C.
-Bonnerjee was a very famous lawyer.
+2. The first president of this session was W.C.
+Bonnerjee, a prominent lawyer by vocation.

 - Appointment of a commission to enquire into the working of the Indian Administration